-The BEATRICE TERRY RESIDENCY is designed exclusively for women-identified artists who both write AND direct their own work.
-It is not intended for a director who would like to write a play, or for a writer who has never directed...but rather, someone who identifies a place in both disciplines professionally.
-It is named for the acclaimed artist whose career on and off-Broadway epitomized the duality at the core of this residency.
+The BEATRICE TERRY RESIDENCY is designed exclusively for womxn-identified artists who both write AND direct their own work.* It is not intended for a director who would like to write a first play, or for a writer who has never or rarely directed...but rather, someone who identifies a place in both disciplines professionally and consistently.
+It is named for the acclaimed director-writer Beatrice Terry, whose career on and off-Broadway epitomized the duality at the core of this residency.

 This residency is named for Beatrice Terry, a female writer-director who pioneered her own approach to theatrical creation, as a writer and director of her own work in a cis male-dominated field.
 As such, this residency is only open to womxn, which includes cisgender, transwomen and feminine-identifying genderqueer and non-binary individuals.
 We ask that you interrogate and respect the goals of this residency and only apply if you have experienced this specific kind of gender-based adversity.

 NOTE: This Residency is currently slated to begin in June 2021, with events scheduled with the recipient over the course of the following twelve months.
 Due to the ongoing complications of the COVID-19 pandemic, the dates and components of this Residency may be delayed, altered, changed, or removed to protect the health of the Director, the collaborating artists, and the ability of the American Theatre as it returns to live performances.
 Applicants are asked to be flexible, should these changes have to occur.